Asset context panel

 Why it matters during investigations

 A host appears in a lateral-movement alert with IP 10.10.2.45.
-In the panel, you see the same IP belongs to HR-LAPTOP07, last seen by CrowdStrike and identified as Windows 11.
-You have confirmed identity and scope in seconds.
+The details card shows the same IP belongs to HR-LAPTOP07, last seen by CrowdStrike and identified as Windows 11.
+Identity and scope are confirmed in seconds.

 Health check card (Reveal specific capability)